French retailers puzzle over how to keep non-vaccinated shoppers from stores

 A health pass would have to show double vaccination against COVID-19, recovery from the illness or a recent negative test.

-"The government did not want to make vaccination mandatory for all and puts the onus on private companies," retail federation FCD chief Jaques Creyssel said on C-News TV.
+“The government did not want to make vaccination mandatory for all and puts the onus on private companies,” retail federation FCD chief Jacques Creyssel said on C-News TV.

 He said it was hard to imagine how anyone could stop a customer who needed to buy food or medicines.